Ross-Hunter/blog/source/partials/bio.haml.markdown

 I live in Grand Rapids, MI where I am pretty involved in the local tech community.
 I am (or have been) an organizer for <a target="_blank" href="http://beercitycode.com">Beer City Code</a>, <a target="_blank" href="http://grwebdev.org">GRWebDev</a>, <a target="_blank" href="https://codeforgoodwm.org/">Code For Good</a>, <a target="_blank" href="http://barcampgr.org">BarCampGR</a> & <a target="_blank" href="http://meetup.com/mi-ruby">West Michigan Ruby</a>.

-I'm happily married to my high school sweetheart & I love teaching my wonderful daughter about the nerdy games that daddy plays with his friends.
-I'm a staunch progressive & I love making loud, rock & roll shaped sounds.
+I'm happily married to my high school sweetheart & I love teaching my wonderful daughter about the nerdy games that daddy plays with his nerd friends.
+I'm a staunch progressive, avid frisbee thrower & I love making loud, rock n' roll shaped sounds.

 _<a href="/blog">Every now & again I write about software</a>_.